 Patagonia, one of the largest private outdoor clothing companies, was among the first apparel brands to showcase true environmental responsibility.

 Take their mission statement for example.
 They work to “build the best product, cause no unnecessary harm.”
 That said, they have set a high bar, even for themselves.
-Especially since textile production produces 1.2 billion tonnes of greenhouse gas every year.
+Especially since textile production produces 1.2 billion tons of greenhouse gas every year.

 However, they were up to the challenge!
 Patagonia was among the first to reject fast fashion.
 They insist on making high-quality and long-lasting products to decrease the need for making new ones.

 In 2017, they also launched Worn Wear, a platform dedicated to repairing, selling, and even recycling secondhand clothes.
+The Worn Wear platform is aimed to keep clothing items in use longer and reduce overall consumption.

 Walmart: A Giant Ready to Invest